Comprehensive guide for Malaysian students placement to NUS, NTU and SMU

 NTU → Slightly more structured, sometimes more accessible

-Top universities don’t just look at grades—they assess your overall profile.
+Build a Winning Application-universities don’t just look at grades—they assess your overall profile.

 The 4 Pillars of a Strong Application